 A high-performing product team is always focused on the big-picture company mission, even when they’re deep in the weeds of their specific domain.
 When a team has a consistent understanding of the overarching objectives, this will guide them in the same overall direction when dealing with their individual areas of focus.

-When a product team is out of alignment, it sends a mixed message to the rest of the company, causing less efficient planning.
-Avoid this by ensuring that everyone in the team fully understands the overarching vision everyone is working toward.
+When a product team is out of alignment, it sends a mixed message to the rest of the company, causing less efficient planning, and a decrease in rapport.
+Avoid this by ensuring that each member of the team fully understands the overarching vision everyone is working toward.
 And by paying attention to how the individual things they’re working on fit into that puzzle.

 “It cannot be overstated how important it is that the Mission, Product Vision(s) and Product Strategy be communicated at every opportunity,” says Richard Banfield of Fresh Tilled Soil.
 “Communicate every single day.
 Until you hear your team repeating these things back to you without prompting, or observe it in their daily actions, you have not made an impression.”